The Genius 9000 represents a blend of features and innovation for the price. There is no denying that it is a very capable electric toothbrush.

 If you have perfected your technique you may have less to gain than others, but I was impressed at just how well the app works and monitors you clean, it still had areas where I could improve!

 The app is deeper and more intelligent too.
 You can customise the brush and personal goals through the app gaining more suitable tips and advice along with product suggestions.
 For example, if you wish to whiten your teeth the app will advise and amend your routine to achieve the goal.
-You can chose from the Fresh Breath Gum Health, Plaque FIghter, Whitening and Ortho Care journeys.
+You can choose from the Fresh Breath Gum Health, Plaque Fighter, Whitening and Ortho Care journeys.

-The Professional Guidance feature allows you and your dental professional to work together.
-Actually share and discuss improvement areas and have your dentist actually program into the app extra brushing time and adjustments to your cleaning modes.
+Your gums might be in good shape, but other areas of the mouth might need attention, this is where the Professional Guidance feature allows you and your dental professional to work together.
+Actually, share and discuss improvement areas and have your dentist actually program into the app extra brushing time and adjustments to your cleaning modes in your app.

-Online backup is another new feature.
-With an Oral-B account you can never lose data and even share with compatible services for additional insights and benefits.
+Online backup is another useful feature.
+With an Oral-B account, you can never lose data and even share with compatible services for additional insights and benefits.
 As the app logs data over the days and weeks, it is impressive to see through the logs how your habits and brushing time changes.